MediaBrowser/Emby.ApiClient/README.md

 			// Proceed with same switch statement as above example

 ```

+Similarly, if the user selects a server from the selection screen, use the overload that accepts a ServerInfo instance.
+When the user wishes to logout of the individual server, simply call apiClient.Logout as normal.

 If at anytime the RemoteLoggedOut event is fired, simply start the workflow all over again by calling connectionManager.Connect(cancellationToken).